wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ## Key missingness Expectations

 GX provides missingness-focused Expectations to manage missing data in your datasets.
-These Expectations can be created using the GX Cloud UI or the GX Core Python library.
+These Expectations can be created using GX Cloud or GX Core.

 :::tip Automate these rules
 When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can enable Anomaly Detection to automatically generate Expectations for each column to test that column completeness doesn't change drastically between Validation runs.